We are a RESIST-funded group located at CSSB Hamburg and part of Hannover Medical School.

 Have a look at our HerpesFolds database that doubles as a cheat sheet of homologs!
 And if you are more interested in poxviruses, check out our PoxFolds database.

-More info about us can be currently found on our CSSB or LIV web pages.
+More info about us can be currently found on our CSSB web page.